AlibabaCloudDocs/oss/intl.en-US/Developer Guide/Data security/Access and control/RAM Policy/Implement access control based on RAM policies.md

 -   Bucket operations: correspond to operations such as oss:PutBucketAcl and oss:GetBucketLocation on buckets.
 The names of operations correspond to those of the actions.
 -   Object operations: correspond to operations such as oss:GetObject, oss:PutObject, oss:DeleteObject, and oss:AbortMultipartUpload on objects.

-The following tables describe the mapping relationship between the values of Action and API operations.
+The following table describes the mapping between the values of Action and API operations.

 -   Service operations